Jace Peterson Preview, Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.9 K/9, which ranks 13th in the league.
+- The 8.9 strikeouts per nine innings compiled by the Padres pitching staff ranks 13th in the league.

-- In his most recent outing on Sunday against the Arizona Diamondbacks, the left-hander went 3 1/3 innings, allowing three earned runs while surrendering seven hits.
+- The right-hander's most recent time out was on Sunday against the Arizona Diamondbacks, when he threw five innings, surrendering two earned runs while giving up six hits.

+- The 33-year-old has put together a 4.16 ERA and 8.7 strikeouts per nine innings in 18 games this season, while giving up a batting average of .266 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.